When the topic of sustainable flooring comes up, there are two types that dominate the discussion: bamboo and cork.

 - Sealed cork resists staining but it can still be susceptible to staining if it is not properly sealed

 The Bottom Line

+Ultimately, your flooring decision comes down to personal taste or lifestyle.
 If you prefer a material similar to traditional wood flooring, bamboo might be right for you.
-Or if comfort is your priority, nothing beats cork.
+If comfort is your priority, nothing beats cork.

 Both bamboo and cork are praise-worthy flooring choices for many reasons beyond their eco-friendly statuses.